WolfDan/elm-ssr/README.md

 This is a Elm ssr experiment, it uses Razzle to server the http responses.
 `razzle.config.js` is the equivalent to `webpack.config.js`

-### This repository still wip, I need to implement HMR, the "elm-hot-loader" library don't work with razzle
+This repo constains an example of how to make Server side rendering with Elm and Razzle, also has hot code reloading!

 ## To run: